asengupta/avishek.net/_posts/2021-07-19-functional-analysis-results-for-operators.md

 Intuitively, we can think of this definition like this: **the magnitude of the largest vector component overpowers all other vector components, when it is raised to infinity**.

+## Function Norms

-Different norms can be assigned to vector spaces of functions.
+With that discussion of norms, it should be clear now that different norms can be assigned to vector spaces of functions as well.
+The important point two remember is that functions have an infinite number of dimensions.
 Two of the common ones are as follows:

 - **$$L^2$$ Function Norm**: The function is treated as a vector with an infinite number of dimensions similar to how we discussed in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}).
 In this case, the function norm is identical to the norm induced by the Inner Product; though you should keep in mind that though the inner product induces this norm, this norm can be defined independently without the existence of an inner product in the space under discussion.